 One Cultural City

-Nicknamed the "Athens of the South" for its number of universities and colleges, Nashville is also home to the only replica of the Parthenon in Athens, Greece.
+Nicknamed the "Athens of the South" for its number of universities and colleges, Nashville is also home to the only replica of the Athenian Parthenon.

 Enter through the doors of this building and find a golden statue of the Greek goddess Athena, which stands 42 feet tall—the tallest indoor sculpture in the country.